Minkowski Spacetime and QED from Ontology of Time: The Dimensionality of Spacetime

 \subsection{The Number of Space Dimensions}

-We have shown that it is possible to construct spacetime on the basis of (Hamiltonian) dynamics and on the geometric {\it interpretation} of the matrix operators that represent the observables.
-The possible numbers of spacetime dimensions $N=p+q$ in this approach is given by the representation theory of real matrices~\cite{Okubo}: \begeq p-q=0\textrm{ or }2\textrm{ mod }8\,. \endeq As we have derived above, there is only one single skew-symmetric (time-like) symplex-generator of the Clifford algebra (i.e. $\y_0$), i.e. we have to set $q=1$ and therefore there are $p=N-1$ space dimensions so that: \begeq N-2=0\textrm{ or }2\textrm{ mod }8\,. \endeq Hence dynamically emergent spacetimes are algebraically limited to $1+1$, $3+1$, $9+1$, $11+1$, $17+1$, $19+1$, $25+1$, $27+1$, $\dots$ dimensions, corresponding to symplices of size $2\times 2$, $4\times 4$, $32\times 32$, $64\times 64$, $\dots$.
+We have shown that it is possible to construct spacetime geometry on the basis of (Hamiltonian) dynamics, i.e. on the geometric {\it interpretation} of the matrix operators that represent the observables.
+The possible numbers of spacetime dimensions $N=p+q$ in this approach is given by the representation theory of real matrices~\cite{Okubo}: \begeq p-q=0\textrm{ or }2\textrm{ mod }8\,. \endeq As we have derived above, there is only one single skew-symmetric (time-like) symplex-generator of the Clifford algebra (i.e. $\y_0$), i.e. we have to set $q=1$ and therefore there are $p=N-1$ space dimensions so that: \begeq N-2=0\textrm{ or }2\textrm{ mod }8\,. \endeq Hence the dimensionality of dynamically emergent spacetime geometries are algebraically limited to $1+1$, $3+1$, $9+1$, $11+1$, $17+1$, $19+1$, $25+1$, $27+1$, $\dots$ dimensions, corresponding to symplices of size $2\times 2$, $4\times 4$, $32\times 32$, $64\times 64$, $\dots$~\cite{Gibbons,Herbut}.